neos/neos-ui/README.md

 ## Versioning

-This repository follows the same versioning scheme as Neos itself.
+This repository follows the same versioning scheme as Neos itself, with the only exception that the 4.0 branch works with all Neos 4.x releases.
 Release roadmap is [available here](https://www.neos.io/features/release-process.html)

 That means: